pa-0/Razer-Synapse-Control/README.md

 # Razer-Synapse-Debloat

-A bat file that kills Razer Synapse's services and processes then sets them to manual RunAsAdmin
+A bat file that kills Razer Synapse's services and processes then sets them to manual.
+RunAsAdmin.

 # Razer-Killer

-It simply terminates the Razer app; no services are changed.RunAsAdmin.
+It simply terminates the Razer app; no services are changed.
+RunAsAdmin.

 # Suggestions